ramonsmits/NServiceBus.Compression/README.md

 - Size treshold: 1,000 bytes
 - Compression level: Fastest

 This is to not spend CPU cycles on messages that are small.
-Compression not only costs CPU cycles but also introduces latency both during outgoing and incoming messages.
+Compression not only costs CPU cycles but also introduces latency both during outgoing (compression) and incoming (decompression) messages.

-The following only compresses message over 16KB in size and uses the highest compression level.
+The following only compresses messages over 16KB in size and uses the highest compression level.

 ```c#
 endpointConfiguration.CompressMessageBody(System.IO.Compression.CompressionLevel.Optimal, 16 * 1024);